In this guide, I will share the best beginners mindfulness activities for adults, kids and groups.

 4: Perceive beauty in everything

 There is beauty in everything.
 Every person.
 Every flower.
 Every teardrop.
 Every smile.
 Beauty permeates the very fabric of existence.
-But you have to be mindful in order to recognise that beauty.
+But you have to be mindful to recognise that beauty.

-The science of Positive Psychology has proven that people who are able to see and appreciate beauty are happier and healthier than others.
+The science of Positive Psychology has proven that people who can see and appreciate beauty are happier and healthier than others.

 Be mindful of the following examples of natural beauty: